containers/podman-desktop/website/docs/troubleshooting.md

 #### System Requirements

 The tool connects to Podman using the socket on the host on macOS and on a named pipe on Windows.
-This is available only on podman 4.0.2+
+This is available only on Podman 4.0.2+
 So, please check your version and update.

 On Windows, the named pipe is `//./pipe/docker_engine` when Docker Desktop is not installed.
 It will be solved by https://github.com/containers/podman/issues/13502 / https://github.com/containers/podman/pull/13655.
 During that time, you may start Docker Desktop so the named pipe is the one expected.

 #### Check connection

-Check at least a podman machine is running on Windows & macOS:
+Check at least a Podman machine is running on Windows & macOS:

 ```bash
 podman machine list